torpago/mqt-client/docs/ClearingModel.md

 ### NewClearingModel

-`func NewClearingModel(amount float32, originalTransactionToken string, ) *ClearingModel`
+`func NewClearingModel(amount decimal.Decimal, originalTransactionToken string, ) *ClearingModel`

 NewClearingModel instantiates a new ClearingModel object This constructor will assign default values to properties that have it defined,